WELCOME TO GRAND ISLAND!

 There are several experiences that can only be had in Grand Island, Nebraska.
 Of course, the Nebraska State Fair is located here at the

 well-known Fonner Park complex.
 The Fonner Park Complex is used year around for agriculture events including horse racing, horse shows, an AKC dog show

 is held here as well as music concerts of every genre.
 The Stuhr Museum is here, the home for Railroad town, with authentic businesses, homes and churches

 scattered over the museum grounds.
 Hands on events are held all year long.
-This year, September 28 to October 1, 2017, the AKSARBEN stock show will move
+This year, September 28 to October 1, 2017, the AKSARBEN stock show moved

 from its long time home of Omaha, to Grand Island, Nebraska.

-Grand Island also has restaurants that make home-made pies, a fruit restaurant that creates meal items from fruits, a natural food store,
+Grand Island also has restaurants that make from scratch pies, a fruit restaurant that creates meal items from fruits, a natural food store,

 a gourmet meat store, and a flying circus above an auto body shop.

 Grand Island, Nebraska is located in South Central Nebraska, just a few miles north of the Platte River.
 The Platte is a braided river full of islands